DmitriiKaban/pad-lab-mafia-platform/README.md

 - Shop Service: Manages the in-game item shop.
 It allows players to purchase items using their currency and includes an algorithm to balance item availability daily.
 - Roleplay Service: Governs the logic for role-specific abilities.
 It validates and executes player actions (e.g., a Mafia member performing a kill), records these actions, and generates filtered announcements (e.g., "A player was attacked last night") for the Game Service to broadcast.
 - Town Service: Manages the game world's locations.
 It tracks every player's movement between locations and reports these movements for other services to use.
 - Character Service: Manages player avatars and inventory.
-It handles character customization (assets, slots) and keeps track of items purchased from the Shop.
+Keeps track of current customized assets and items purchased from the Shop.
+Once an asset is changed it disappears from inventory, while new one is added.
+Items can be used (e.g., garlic) or dropped.
 - Rumors Service: Provides an information marketplace.
 Players can spend currency to buy pieces of information (rumors) about other players, sourced from their actions, appearance, or location.
 - Communication Service: Facilitates all in-game chat.
 It provides a global chat during the voting phase and private, secure chat channels for specific groups (e.g., Mafia members, players in the same location).
 - Task Service: Assigns daily tasks to players based on their role and career.
 It validates task completion and triggers currency rewards.
 The actions taken during tasks can become fodder for the Rumors Service.